+- 8.1 Deleted General order of business option Not applicable as 8.2 adopted.

-8.1 The general order of business for an ordinary meeting of the council shall be:
+- 8.2 The general order of business for an ordinary meeting of the council shall be:

 - 01 Opening meeting

 - 02 Acknowledgement of country

 - 03 Opening Prayer

-- 04 Apologies and applications for a leave of absence by councillors
+- O4 Apologies and applications for a leave of absence or attendance by audio-visual link by councillors

-- 05 Confirmation of minutes
+- 05 Disclosures of interests

-- 06 Disclosures of interests
+- 06 Minutes of Previous Meetings / Confirmation of Minutes

 - 07 Mayoral minute(s)

-- 08 Public Forum [If current practice continues]
+- 08 Public Forum

-- 09 Officer Reports

-- 10 Minutes of Committee Meetings
+- 09 Minutes of Committees / Reports of Committees

+- 10 Officer Reports / Reports to Council

-- 11 Notices of motions including rescission motions
+- 11 Notices of motions including Rescission Motions

 - 12 Questions with notice

 - 13 Confidential matters

 - 14 Conclusion of the meeting

-- 8.3 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.4 Despite clause 10.7, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.